solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 `AccountInfo` in your code.
 However, with the [`use`](https://doc.rust-lang.org/stable/book/ch07-04-bringing-paths-into-scope-with-the-use-keyword.html) keyword, you can bring an item into scope so it can be reused throughout a file without specifying the full path each time.
-It’s common to see a series of `use` commands at the top of a Rust file.
+It's common to see a series of `use` commands at the top of a Rust file.

 ```rust